corticon/corticon.js-samples/ServiceCallOut/GraphQL CRUD/readme.txt

 using fetch.
 It parses the JSON response and returns the data portion of the GraphQL response to the caller.

 The critical point is that GraphQLConnector.js does not differentiate between a query and a mutation; it simply sends the string it is given.
-The logic in Queries.js determines if it’s a query or a mutation.
+The logic in Queries.js determines if it's a query or a mutation.

 How does the query gets populated with data when creating or updating a record?
 This is another critical point: GraphQLConnector.js is generic and does not know how to get at the data needed for